 Online transactions have revolutionized how we purchase items and live fish are no exception.
 Yes, it is possible to have live fish shipped to your door by a reputable company via expedited shipping and proper packaging.
 Here are some tips for ensuring you have a hassle-free buying experience.

 - Select a Reputable Vendor - Be sure to read the reviews posted by other customers and ensure that the vendor is reliable in their packaging and delivery of the live fish.
-Make sure the fish they are selling are healthy and well.
+Make sure the fish they are selling are healthy.

-- Look for Guarantee - Only purchase from stores that offer a guarantee that their fish will arrive alive and will offer a refund for any other outcome.
+- Look for Guarantee - Only purchase from stores that guarantee that their fish will arrive alive and offer a refund for any other outcome.

-- Expedited Shipping Only - Most reputable online fish vendors will only sell ship the fish under expedited or next-day service due to the time-sensitive packaging, but it doesn't hurt to double-check for it.
+- Expedited Shipping Only - Most reputable online fish vendors will only sell and ship the fish under expedited or next-day service due to the time-sensitive packaging.
+Still, it doesn't hurt to double-check for it.

-- Be Home When it Arrives - Expedited shipping is great in ensuring that it arrives at your doorstep on time but it doesn't help if the package is sitting on your front porch while you're on vacation.
-Be sure that someone is home to place the fish in their proper conditions right away to ensure optimum health.
+- Be Home When it Arrives - Expedited shipping ensures that it arrives at your doorstep on time, but it doesn't help if the package sits on your front porch while you're on vacation.
+Be sure that someone is home to place the fish in their proper conditions immediately to ensure optimum health.